yinonco/esphome-nuki-ble/INSTALLATION.md

 3. **Add the configuration**:
    - Copy the content from `nuki_ble_example.yaml`
    - Replace the device_name, device_id, and pin_code with your values
+   - Set `pairing_mode: "app"` to avoid conflicts with your Nuki Bridge
    - Update WiFi credentials if using secrets

 4. **Save and compile**: